 Not one of the three elementary schools in Brattleboro has a security system in place.

 The School Board is waiting to receive quotes from a contractor on a range of solutions which include locked doors, buzzers, and perhaps video cameras for the town's three elementary schools.

-The estimates range from about $3,000 to $8,000 per school, or more, depending on the extent of the systems and on the
+The estimates range from about $3,000 to $8,000 per school, or more, depending on the extent of the systems and on the technology involved.

 Even before the Jan.
 27 incident, the Brattleboro School Board was already having discussions about security following the shootings at Sandy Hook Elementary School in Newtown, Conn.